Area Code 415

 Start by looking up the area code on this site to understand its general geographic region.
 For the specific number, options include using your carrier's caller ID features or checking public directories.
 If you suspect fraud, you can report it to the FTC.
 To file a complaint about robocalls or spoofed numbers, visit the FCC Consumer Complaint Center.
 You can also register your number with the National Do Not Call Registry to reduce unwanted calls.
 Keep in mind that caller ID can display any name the caller chooses to set.

 When an area's pool of available phone numbers runs low, regulators may introduce an "overlay" area code that covers the same geographic territory as the original.
 Both codes coexist, and new numbers are assigned from whichever code has availability.
+This area code shares its region with area code 628.
 Learn more in our overlay vs split guide.

 While San Francisco is a prominent city in this area code's coverage, the code serves the broader surrounding region as well.
 Area codes are assigned geographically and typically cover multiple cities, towns, and communities beyond any single anchor city.